secretGeek/today-i-learned-staging/javascript/copy_element_to_clipboard.md

 		transition: opacity 1s ease-in-out, margin 1s ease-in-out;
 	}

+And here's the function that shows the tool tip.
+It is centered above the `element` passed to it.

 And the function to show a message that floats away is like this: